Arrival in Warsaw

 Morning:

-Why is Poland a unique place in the world?
-Explore this question with insights from Annamaria Orla-Bukowska, Ph.D., a social anthropologist from the Jagiellonian University.
-In her lecture, “The Great Personalities of Poland: People Who Changed Poland and the World,” she highlights the impact of these individuals on global history.
+Why is Poland such a unique place in the world?
+Explore this question with insights from Annamaria Orla-Bukowska, Ph.D., a social anthropologist at the Jagiellonian University.
+In her lecture, “The Great Personalities of Poland: People Who Changed Poland and the World,” she highlights the lives and achievements of remarkable individuals on global history.

 Wadowice and Silesian Soul